SageWizards/nexus/README.md

 - **Reliability:** Nexus includes mechanisms to ensure the reliability of AI-to-AI communication.
 This includes error detection and correction, message acknowledgements, and retransmission of lost or corrupted messages.

 - **Scalability:** Nexus is designed to be scalable, allowing AI systems to communicate with each other regardless of their size or complexity.
 This includes support for multicast and broadcast communication, as well as mechanisms for load balancing and resource allocation.

+- **Cut costs:** Nexus is designed to tell explicitly if a message should, or not, to be processed by a LLM

 ## Benefits of Nexus
 - **Interoperability:** By adhering to a standardized protocol like Nexus, AI systems can communicate with each other more easily, regardless of the specific implementation details of each system.